TiramisuQiao/CS_Record_Linkage/README.md

-# Bear: Record Linkage Project
+# Record Linkage Project for SCUPI DATAMining

 A Python project for data cleaning and matching, developed by the team of Junqiao Wang, Zhengtao Zhang, Hengyuan Xu, Chaojia Yu, and Zihao Zhang from Sichuan University-Pittsburgh Institute.